Analyze search results

 To clear the filtering, click Filter Usages and choose Show all usages.

 To hide some occurrences, select one or more items or grouping nodes, and press Delete or right-click and choose Ignore.
 Selected occurrences will be hidden from the current results view.
 You can use the Show Ignored Usages button on the toolbar to show or hide ignored items, which are displayed in grey.
-When ignored items are shown, you can right-click them and choose Undo Ignore to stop ignoring them.
+To stop ignoring items, select them and press Insert or right-click and choose Undo Ignore.

 Group search results